-How to split a string with delimiter with XML or STRING_SPLIT functions with SQL Server ?
+How to split data from a unique string in line with a delimiter into one column using SQL Server ?

 Table of Contents